Image Alt

 • Ensure that children (and others) understand that consent is negotiable and that children can withdraw at any point.

-• Design the consent process to take into account the evolving capacities of the child as well as the overall research context.
+• Design the consent process to take into account the evolving capacities of the child, situational pressures and the overall research context.

 • Consult locally to ascertain if informed consent needs to be obtained from community leaders or representatives.